-The Project tool window lets you look at your project from various viewpoints and perform the tasks such as creating new items (directories, packages, files, classes, etc.), opening files in the editor, navigating to the code fragment of interest, and more.
+This tool window lets you look at your project from various viewpoints and perform the tasks such as creating new items (directories, files, classes, etc.), opening files in the editor, navigating to the code fragment of interest, and more.

 Most of the functions in this tool window are accessed as context menu commands in the content pane and associated shortcuts.

 The tool window provides you with the following views:

 - Project view.
 In this view, all the project items along with their dependencies (SDKs and libraries) are shown.
 The emphasis is on the directory structure (though the packages are also shown).

 - Scopes views (Project Files, Problems, etc.).
 What is shown in the content pane is limited to the corresponding predefined or user-defined scope.
 In other respects, depending on the currently selected view options, a scope view may resemble the Project view.

 The elements of the views are highlighted following the scope-color associations defined in the File Colors dialog and the scope-associated overlay icons, for example: